Table of contents

 • warmweiß (< 3300K) – steht für Wärme und Gemütlichkeit

-• daylight white. (> 5300K) - often used for lighting factory floors or brightly lit shops.
+• daylight white. (> 5300K) - is often used for lighting factory halls or brightly lit stores

-There is no general answer to the question of which light colour should be used in the office.
+There is no general answer as to which light color should be used in the office.
 As a rule, neutral white light is used.
 However, scientific findings show that a flexible approach is important.
-For example, the time of day in particular is an important aspect in the choice of light colour.
+In particular, the time of day is an important aspect when choosing the light color.
 In the morning, colder light with a higher blue component ensures more activity.
-Towards the evening, a higher red component in the range of warm white light is suitable.
+Towards the evening, a higher proportion of red in the warm white light range is suitable.

-Other factors that determine which light colour is perceived as pleasant are, for example, the type of task to be performed or the outside temperature.
+Other factors that determine which light color is perceived as pleasant are, for example, the type of task being performed or the outside temperature.

 Interior design

-The colour design of office spaces can also be used as part of the lighting concept.
-The higher the reflectance of the walls, ceilings and surfaces of workplaces, the brighter the entire room appears.
-To create a contrast, floor coverings, on the other hand, should tend to be dark.
+The color design of office spaces can also be used as part of the lighting concept.
+The higher the reflectance of the walls, ceilings and surfaces of workstations, the brighter the entire room appears.
+To create a contrast, however, floor coverings should be darker.